yu-jeffy/ink-jet/application.md

 Jeffy Yu - Former full stack blockchain engineer at Paystand, a B2B payments company anchoring invoice records on the Ethereum blockchain.
 A member of the R&D team at Paystand, built a payment network in Rust supported by the Lightning Network to migrate invoicing towards decentralized solutions.
 Former full stack engineer at Lirn, a decentralized learning platform utilizing ERC-1155 tokens as educational certificates.
 Research Scientist at Parallel Polis, performing open-sourced technical studies on blockchain and artificial intelligence.
 Recently published work on Lightning Network topographies for closed payment systems, accessible [here](https://scholar.google.com/citations?user=zy7ZWqYAAAAJ&hl=en).

 Maximilian Huber: Former full stack engineer at CollX Inc., experienced in building RAG retrieval systems and deploying generative AI for specific use cases.
+Experience building user-facing LLM-enabled applications.

 Kevin Tang: Full stack engineer with primary experience in JavaScript and React.js, as well as experience in iOS-development at Priceline.com.
 Experience developing and maintaining systems in active deployment.